imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 **NOTE** We plan to proceed with the research in Stage II in a highly iterative fashion.
 If the findings gathered invalidate the assumptions, the approach and plan will be adjusted.

-# Gas Cost Estimator approach strategy

-Here we organize thoughts on different approaches to consider.
-We focus on EVM for simplicity, but this should be substitutable by eWASM (Ethereum flavored WebAssembly) interpreters throughout the document.

-### Goal
+### Goal of Stage II

-For the sake of this document, the goal is:

-Propose a method of giving an accurate proposition of the EVM gas for every one of the subset of EVM OPCODEs (and define "accurate").
+Propose a method of giving an accurate proposition of the EVM/eWASM gas costs for every one of the subset of EVM OPCODEs, as well as define what "accurate" means and how to assess it.

 The method should be feasible for various implementations/hardware etc. and have "good properties".
 Ideally, the method should become a standard (framework) for profiling EVM implementations in terms of OPCODE gas costs.